Hossein Wahid Khorasani

 Grand Ayatollah Sheikh Hossein Wahid Khorasani (حسین وحید خراسانی; born Mohammad-Hossein Molla-Saleh (Persian: محمدحسین ملاصالح); 1 January 1921) is an Iranian author and Shia marja'.

 He is the current head of the Qom Seminary.
-Khorasani is considered to be the most learned Shia religious authority alive.
+Khorasani is considered to be the most learned Shia religious authority alive by a number of scholars.

 Early life and education

 Khorasani was born in Nishapur, a city 130 km west of Mashhad, to Sheikh Esmail Khorasani, a revered alim and orator.

 He began his religious education at an early age in Mashhad, completing his muqadamat and Arabic under Sheikh Shams and al-Muhaqiq al-Mughani in the Ba'in Ya school.
 He then moved to the Mirza Jafar school and completed his intermediate level studies under Sheikh Husayn Birsi, Mirza Ahmed Kifaei, Abu al-Qasim al-Hakim al-Ilahi and Sheikh Husayn-Ali al-Isfahani.
 He also attended the classes of Mirza Mehdi al-Isfahani, Sheikh Mahdi al-Ishtiyani and Sheikh Muhammad Nahawndi.
 He received an ijaza from his teacher Sayyid Muhammad Hujjat Kuh-Kamari.

 He moved to Najaf in 1949 and studied in the Yazdi school for ten years.
 He attended the classes of Sheikh Muhammad-Husayn Naini for a year; Abu al-Hasan al-Isfahani for two years; Sheikh Musa Khonsari for six years; Agha Dhiya al-Din al-Iraqi, Sayyid Jamal al-Din al-Golpayegani, Sheikh Kadhim al-Shirazi, Sayyid Abd al-Hadi al-Shirazi and Sayyid Muhsin al-Hakim.
 He studied under Sayyid Abu al-Qasim al-Khoei the longest, which was twelve years, becoming one of the distinguished students of al-Khoei.

 He returned to Mashhad in 1972, and taught there for just under a year, and then travelled to Qom, to settle there until today.